How to Install UNRAR on Debian (13, 12, 11)

-Unrar extracts RAR archive files on Debian.
-Whether you are unpacking downloaded software, restoring backup archives, or working with compressed media collections, you need a dependable tool that handles current RAR formats.
-The proprietary implementation from RARLAB supports modern RAR4 and RAR5 archives (including encrypted and multi-part sets), while the unrar-free package only handles legacy RAR1-RAR3 files.
+Install unrar on Debian to extract RAR archive files from downloaded software, backup archives, and compressed media collections.
+The proprietary RARLAB implementation supports modern RAR4 and RAR5 archives (including encrypted and multi-part sets), while the open-source unrar-free package handles only legacy RAR1-RAR3 files.
+RARLAB’s unrar requires Debian’s non-free repository component; unrar-free is available from the default repositories without changes.

 These instructions cover Debian 13 (Trixie), Debian 12 (Bookworm), and Debian 11 (Bullseye).
-Commands work identically across all supported releases unless noted otherwise.
-Debian 13 uses DEB822 repository format by default, while Debian 11 uses the legacy sources.list format.
+Commands work the same across supported releases unless noted otherwise.
+Depending on how your system was installed or upgraded, APT sources may be in DEB822 .sources files or in the legacy /etc/apt/sources.list format.

 ImplementationPackageBinary / CommandSupported RAR VersionsLicensePrimary Use CaseLimitations